SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/GQI_Custom_Operator.md

 > [!WARNING]
 > This feature is currently still in preview.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).

-The custom operator is available in soft launch from DataMiner 10.2.7 onwards, if the soft-launch option *GenericInterface* is enabled.
+The custom operator is available in soft launch from DataMiner 10.2.7/10.3.0 onwards, if the soft-launch option *GenericInterface* is enabled.

-To learn more about the predefined interfaces that a custom operator implements to add the desired functionality, see [Building blocks](xref:CO_Building_blocks).
-We also provide a complete overview of the [life cycle of a custom operator](xref:CO_Life_cycle).
+The custom operator has a [life cycle](xref:CO_Life_cycle) of its own and implements [predefined interfaces to add the desired functionality](xref:CO_Building_blocks).